Permania: Drilling Activity Update - January 24th, 2017

 Operator Summary

-As of January 24, the top 10 operators by rig count are: COG, Pioneer Natural Resources (NYSE:PXD), Anadarko (NYSE:APC), Apache (NYSE:APA), EOG Resources (NYSE:EOG), Occidental (NYSE:OXY), Parsley Energy (NYSE:PE), XTO-Exxon (NYSE:XOM), Chevron (NYSE:CVX) and Diamondback E&P (NASDAQ:FANG).
+As of January 24, the top 10 operators by rig count are: CXO, Pioneer Natural Resources (NYSE:PXD), Anadarko (NYSE:APC), Apache (NYSE:APA), EOG Resources (NYSE:EOG), Occidental (NYSE:OXY), Parsley Energy (NYSE:PE), XTO-Exxon (NYSE:XOM), Chevron (NYSE:CVX) and Diamondback E&P (NASDAQ:FANG).
 In total these 10 operators are running ~37% of the total rigs.

 Source: DrillingInfo data, Internal Tracking Model